 So…if you don’t anticipate having enough private funds available through savings or investments or the sale of assets, like your home, that can be applied to senior living care, there is an alternative you should investigate: long-term care insurance.

 We won’t pretend we can cover all the options and intricacies of long-term care insurance within one article.
-Find a reputable provider, do your research and talk to a financial adviser, because the terminology can be difficult to understand, and your current and anticipated health care needs are a major determining factor in the type of coverage you may need or can even obtain.
+Find a reputable provider, do your research and talk to a financial adviser and a health care fraud lawyer, because the terminology can be difficult to understand, and your current and anticipated health care needs are a major determining factor in the type of coverage you may need or can even obtain.

 There are, however, seven questions you should ask your agent and yourself about any long-term care insurance policy: